Report card: Bob Condotta grades the Seahawks’ Week 6 loss to the Steelers

 Linebacker

 The pass coverage of the linebackers seemed much tighter than last week’s loss to the Rams.
-One example — a pass over the middle to Najee Harris late in the third quarter that Bobby Wagner kept to a four-yard gain with an open field tackle that set up a failed third down attempt.
+One example — a pass over the middle to Harris late in the third quarter that Bobby Wagner kept to a four-yard gain with an open field tackle that set up a failed third down attempt.

 And Wagner and Jordyn Brooks each finished with a game-high 14 tackles as the Steelers did not have a run of longer than 11 yards by a back.